anselem-okeke/tech-assesments/operations/system-engineer-db/ansible/README.md

 ## ⚙ Approach for Ansible Environemnts

-On this task you're presented with a small work in progress ansible configuration autoamtion.
+On this task you're presented with a small work in progress ansible configuration automation.

-The goal of this assesment  is:
+The goal of this assesment:
 - summarize what the task is doing
 - find improvements
 - spot errors
 - suggest optimizations
+- suggest possible integration scenarios

 The task is not to identify everything that there is, but to show your understanding of Ansible and explain your throught process.